longhornbuckle/linalg/README.md

 - No formal relationship between fixed size and dynamic size math objects

   *Rationale* With appropriately defined concepts, there didn't seem to be a real need to do so.

+ - Unlike P1385, vectors, matrices, and tensors do not split their behavior between engine types and operation types.

+   *Rationale* Overall, it felt clunky and unnecessary to do so.
+I got pretty far down this path and just didn't like the direction.
+There were a lot of functions that were disable or enabled dependent on the underlying engine type which made for a complicated interface.
+The methods for determining the operation type to use for performing a particular operation seemed too complicated and it felt unrealistic that anyone would delve deep enough into it to overload that behavior.
+As far as backwards compatibility, if the code were to eventually evolve to incorporate expression types - I would think those naturally would be convertible such that any legacy code would still work.
+If there was a desire to simultaneously support both instantly evaluated operations and expression types, then I think an approach similar to the std::pmr::allocators might be appropriate where different implementations exist in different namespaces (rather than being tied to the type of a more generic and complicated template class).

 In Regards To Existing Proposals
 --------------------------------
 - P2630: submdspan: submdspan is heavily used and this implementation does not work without it.
 - P1385: linear algebra support: In conflict / competition with.
 This effort really started out as what might P1385 look like with mdspan and concepts.
 Pretty quickly I realized a lot would change and mostly started over, but kept some of the naming convention.
 - P1684: mdarray: I'm not yet sure I fully appreciate the motivating use cases.
 I could easily see adding explicit constructors and assignment operators which used an mdarray; however, I do not think I would implement a tensor in terms of an mdarray.
 I'm not sure there is a motivating use case for non-contiguous memory for a tensor.
 And, if there was such, one would likely want to use block implementation along those discontinuities.
 - P0478: non-terminal parameter packs (rejected): The natural syntax for a fixed size tensor is fs_tensor<T,N1,N2,N3,...,Layout,Accessor> where Layout and Accessor have defaults.
 Lacking this proposal, the syntax is fs_tensor<T,Layout,Accessor,N1,N2,N3,...>.
 This does not allowed for desired defaults.
 Another approach would be to use an extents parameter (not unlike mdspan) though a syntax which simply expands on the fs_vector and fs_matrix syntax seems most natrual.
+It seems like absent P0478, whatever the choice - the end user will be motivated to create aliases that allow for the more natural syntax.
+- P1673: As their proposal points out P1673 and P1385 don't collide, neither should this.
+More so, as P1673 has heavily integrated P0009's mdspan, I would think P1673 would dovetail nicely as a backend implementation.
+I've yet to critically review the proposal to figure out how best to do so.

 Desired mdspan Improvements
 ---------------------------